EventSaucePHP/MessageStorage/README.md

 Doctrine (2 and 3) that are not compatible with each other and cannot be installed at the same time.

-This means we can test all implementations together with the exception of the Doctrine 2 implementation.
+This means we can test all implementations together except for the Doctrine 2 implementation.

 Running all tests except for the Doctrine 2 tests can be accomplished by excluding tests in the **doctrine2**